Quilombola: 2003-2018

-In 2003, President Lula passed Decreto 4.887/2003, which recognized Quilombo communities and their claims to the land they inhabited.
+In 2003, President Lula signed Decree 4.887/2003, which recognized the inalienable rights of Quilombo communities and their claims to the land they inhabited, repealed the milestone thesis' application to quilombos, and transferred the titling process back to INCRA.
 The decree detailed the processes of titling and demarcation of the Quilombo land.
 Right wing opponents filed a lawsuit which suggested that Lula's decree was unconstitutional.
 The ruling on the case was postponed for over 3 years, which resulted in President Temer suspending all new titles and demarcations of the lands until a ruling was made on the constitutionality of the decree.
 On February 8, 2018, the Brazilian Supreme Court (STF) rejected the legal action and voted in favor of Lula's decree.